 Research Infrastructure Investment Program: 2019 Awards

-Bridging the U of M gap in Metabolomics: Acquisition of a State of the Art SIFT-MS for A Center for Volatolomics
+Bridging the UMN gap in Metabolomics: Acquisition of a State of the Art SIFT-MS for A Center for Volatolomics

 Abdennour ABBAS, Bioprod & Biosys Eng, CFANS

 Matching funds: College of Food, Agricultural, and Natural Resource Sciences, College of Science & Engineering, Medical School